offsoc/LitterBox/README.md

 - Sleep pattern monitoring
 - Collect Windows telemetry via ETW

-### Blender Analysis
+### Doppelganger Analysis
+Doppelganger helps you analyze code in two ways:

+#### Blender
+Looks at what's running on your system by:
-- Scans running system processes to collect IOCs
+- Scanning active processes to collect IOCs
-- Compares payload execution IOCs against system processes
-- Identifies processes with overlapping IOCs for payload hosting
+- Comparing these IOCs with your payload
-- Provides ranked process matches based on detected similarities
+- Showing you which processes are the closest matches

+#### FuzzyHash
+Helps you find similar code by:
+- Storing known tools in a database
+- Using ssdeep to compare your payload with open-source tools
+- Showing matches in a simple way, with both overall and specific scores

 ## Integrated Tools